If you haven’t explored the beauty of the waterfalls in North Alabama yet, then don’t give it a second thought and pack your bags right now.

 This is situated outside the Sipsey wasteland in Double Spring.
 It is one of the most eye-catching falls for travelers.

-These waterfalls are surrounded by trees and rocks, giving an amazing view of greenery.
+These waterfalls are surrounded by trees and rocks, giving an amazing greenery view.
 All you need to do is a mile hike to reach your destination.

-During monsoon, heavy rains cause the waterfall to fill the swimming pool at the bottom, making it an entertaining place for kids.
+Heavy rains cause the waterfall to fill the swimming pool at the bottom during the monsoon, making it entertaining for kids.

 And after a heavy rain, it produces two curtains of water, but it totally depends on your luck.
-You should prepare yourself for a good physical workout to visit this place.
+It would be best to prepare yourself for a good physical workout to visit this place.